 "I- I'm sorry," Merlin finally forced out, eyes wide and head shaking back and forth almost indiscernibly.

 "You're sorry?"
-Arthur laughed out humorlessly, eyes incredulous, if a bit sad, "You have let me believe for three years that I actually had someone by my side who I could trust!
+Arthur laughed out humorlessly, eyes incredulous, if a bit sad, "You have let me believe for four years that I actually had someone by my side that I could trust!
 But in truth you have been lying to me from the beginning, and have been forcing your way into my confidence for reasons I cannot even begin to imagine!"

 Shocked, Merlin grasped for something to say, something to bring everything back to normal between them.